-Economics involves the study of how people choose to use the limited resources of land, capital, labor, and entrepreneurship-known as factors of production (that might have alternative uses) - to produce all the goods and services and distribute them to the people for consumption.
+Economics involves the study of how people choose to use the of land. resources capital, labor. entrepreneurship-known as factors of production (that might have alternative uses) - to produce all the goods and services and distribute them to the people for consumption.
 In addition, Economics involves the study of activities that involve exchange between people, which can be for goods and services, labor, or loanable funds.
 Money is only an exchange tool.
 Thus, money is not a factor of production in economics.